ARE 5.0 Practice Exams – How To Use Them Wisely.

 A Familiar ARE 5.0 Debate – AIA A201

-CE - Section 4, Objective 1 (AIA A201-2007) The punch list.
+AIA A201-2017™, General Conditions of the Contract for Construction.
+ARE Division: CE - Section 4, Objective 4.1 Question: The punch list.
 Who provides it?
-The short answer: The contractor.
+The Short Answer: The contractor.
 Why?
-Because it says so in AIA A201-2017™, General Conditions of the Contract for Construction.
-The long answer: The actual practice of architecture often diverges from how AIA A201-2017 says it’s supposed to work.
-For answering exam questions, this is a recipe for the confusion that is often reinforced by those who should know better.
-Just so we’re all working from the...
+Because it says so in § 9.8.2 AIA A201-2017™, General Conditions of the Contract for Construction.
+The Long Answer: The actual practice of architecture often diverges from how AIA A201-2017 says it’s supposed to work.
+For answering exam questions, this is a recipe for the confusion that...
 Read More

 AIA Document A201-2017.
 Spoiler.
 It’s the Owner.

-Division: Construction and Evaluation Section 3: Administrative Procedures & Protocols (32-38%) Objective 4: Evaluate responses to non-conformance with contract documents During a routine inspection to determine if the sandwich is substantially complete, the architect suspects that the contractor used chunky peanut butter instead of smooth as required by the specifications.
+Division: Construction and Evaluation Section 3: Administrative Procedures & Protocols (32-38%) Objective 4: Evaluate responses to non-conformance with contract documents During a routine inspection to determine if the sandwich is substantially complete.
+The architect suspects that the contractor used chunky peanut butter instead of smooth as required by the specifications.
 In accordance with AIA Document A201-2017, General Conditions of the Contract for Construction, the...
 Read More